airtai/faststream/docs/docs/en/confluent/security.md

 ### 4. SASLOAuthBearer Object with SSL/TLS

 **Purpose:** The `SASLOAuthBearer` is used for authentication using the Oauth sasl.mechanism.
 While using it you additionaly need to provide necessary `sasl.oauthbearer.*` values in config and provide it to `KafkaBroker`, eg. `sasl.oauthbearer.client.id`, `sasl.oauthbearer.client.secret`.
-Full list is available [here](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md)
+Full list is available in the [confluent doc](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md){.external-link target="_blank"}

 **Usage:**

 === "OauthBearer"
     ```python linenums="1"
-    {!> docs_src/confluent/security/sasl_oauthbearer.py [ln:1-8.25,7-] !}
+    {!> docs_src/confluent/security/sasl_oauthbearer.py [ln:1-8] !}
     ```